A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Governance and Community Engagement Approaches in Open LLM Projects (RQ3)

 \subsubsection{Community outreach and user engagement}

-Showcase-driven engagement strategies is one way that open LLM developers are demonstrating the capabilities of their LLMs and seeking to increase adoption of their models and tools.
+Showcase-driven engagement strategies are one way open LLM developers demonstrate their LLMs' capabilities and increase adoption of their models and tools.
 For example, the Typhoon developers organized a \textit{``Typhoon Application Week''} to \textit{``rally/grow the community and showcase applications.''} Rather than directly promoting usage, they \textit{``have a few examples of how we can use Typhoon in our workflow...just to kind of, like, inspire people or show people, hey, we can start using Typhoon in your workflow, in your applications.''} This approach builds community engagement through demonstration rather than direct marketing.

-Structured feedback collection and user support also enables open LLM developers to maintain relationships with their user communities while gathering improvement insights.
+Structured feedback collection and user support also enable open LLM developers to maintain relationships with their user communities while gathering insights for improvement.
 AI Singapore created a Developer Advocacy team to \textit{``identify user needs and collect feedback in a more structured way and expand the scope of the project beyond academic and technical aims.''} They provide early model access to partners for testing and feedback while accommodating community requests for different formats and deployment environments.
 I6 from Meta estimates their community size through platform metrics, noting \textit{``650 million downloads now of Llama models, derivatives, and there is like 60,000...basically, what I would call forks, which are like models that have been finetuned and then re-uploaded.''}

-Collaborative events and networking create opportunities for relationship building in and beyond the project's community.
+Collaborative events and networking create opportunities for relationship-building within and beyond the project's community.
 I15 from the National Library of Norway describes participating in Hugging Face hackathons: \textit{``Those have been very useful for us...You learn a lot through those hackathons, right?
-But also because we get to know the people, both at Hugging Face, but also people from Sweden and Denmark, for instance, that we collaborated with later.
+But also because we get to know the people, both at Hugging Face, but also people from Sweden and Denmark, for instance, with whom we collaborated later.
 So those have been great meeting points.''} These events serve dual purposes of skill development and network building that enable future collaboration opportunities.